History-Aware and Dynamic Client Contribution in Federated Learning: Methodology

 \textbf{An alternate approach} is to maximize the lower bound of the objective function in Eq.~\eqref{eq:two_sided_fairness}, which asks for an ILP solution with respect to the variable $ \varepoch^{(\epoch)} $.

-Since in this approach, we maximize the lower bound of the objective function, the alternative approach is more restrictive than the former approach.
-Hereby, we refer to it as \textbf{Two-sided Fair LB} scheduling.
+Since in the alternate approach we maximize the lower bound of the objective function, the approach is more restrictive than the former approach.
+Here, we refer to it as \textbf{Two-sided Fair LB} scheduling.

-\begin{remark} One-sided fairness is suitable when the participation distribution of clients is non-uniform across epochs -- several epochs have higher participants than other epochs.
-For a uniform distribution, one-sided fairness can simply be achieved by ranking the epochs by corresponding weights.
-Furthermore, two-sided fairness is more suitable for uniform participation distribution, where the (M)ILP program ensures a uniform exposure distribution of clients. \end{remark}